 A happy client is more likely to make referrals.
-Every professional photographer knows this and will work to provide all clients with their best service, regardless of whether they are a small start-up or a fortune 500 company.
+Every professional photographer knows this and will provide all clients with their best service, regardless of whether they are a small start-up or a Fortune 500 company.
 Your photographer wants to be the partner you can recommend to others.

-Some professionals also make use of other channels, other than just email to shed light on an issue.
+Some professionals also use other channels other than email to shed light on an issue.
 Making a phone call can be a great way to build a better relationship and send good news about a shoot.

 Provides A Summary

 No matter how heated or calm a client meeting seems, a professional photographer will always recap with a summary of the next steps.
 Many novices will skip this, creating confusion and disagreements that may result from miscommunication.
 The photographer’s main idea is to recap on all the details and align on the same page to prevent confusion during the photo shoot.

 Collaborative-team work – 5 Top Photographer Qualities

 The Collaborative Teamwork Quality